kivy/kivy/README.md

 ----------------------------------------

-Extensive installation instructions as well as tutorials and general documentation, including an API reference, can be found at: http://kivy.org/docs/.
+Extensive installation instructions as well as tutorials and general documentation, including an API reference, can be found at http://kivy.org/docs.
-An offline [PDF version](http://kivy.org/docs/pdf/Kivy-latest.pdf) is also available.
+A [PDF version](http://kivy.org/docs/pdf/Kivy-latest.pdf) is also available.

 Kivy ships with many examples which can be found in the `examples` folder.